 Good Morning!

 It gives me great pleasure to welcome you this morning as we commemorate the 2018 edition of the World Radio Day.
-In the past years, this day has been commemorated by different players in their own little corner, hence depriving it the eminence it deserved.
-This year, BOCRA has seen it fit to bring everybody together to commemorate this day to make more impact.
-Going forward I urge all of you to make all the necessary preparations, including budgetary provisions to ensure that the future commemoration of this day achieves the full results.
+In the past years, this day has been commemorated by different players in their own little corner, hence depriving it of the eminence it deserved.
+This year, BOCRA has worked with all concerned stakeholders to have one commemoration for greater impact.
+Going forward, I urge all of you to make the necessary preparations, including budgetary provisions to ensure that future commemorations of this day attain greater visibility and results.

 The contribution of radio broadcasting to information dissemination, education and entertainment is immeasurable.
 It is for this reason that we gather here today to celebrate the impact of this powerful medium of communication.
-Radio is unique in that it gives just about everyone, regardless of their background, an opportunity to participate, and that's why I hold the view that everyone is a stakeholder to this amazing medium.
-For those of us who listen to respective radio stations, we are accustomed to certain individuals who never fail to participate in certain programmes, and to these people I extend a special welcome.
+Radio is unique in that it gives just about everyone, regardless of their background, the opportunity to participate.
+Hence, I hold the view that everyone is a stakeholder to this amazing medium.
+Those of us who listen to respective radio stations are accustomed to hearing voices of certain individuals who never fail to participate in certain programmes.
+To those individuals I extend a special welcome.

 As Botswana Communications Regulatory Authority (BOCRA), we regulate broadcasting to ensure there is availability, quality and diversity of services.
-Over and above these aspects, we also monitor the performance of the broadcasters with respect to levels of investment, quantity, quality and standards of services.
+Over and above these aspects, we also monitor the performance of broadcasters with respect to levels of investment, quantity, quality and standards of services.
 A day like this brings to us the emphasis of purpose of our existence.
-We hope that the various speakers will be able to address the elements of this year’s theme.
+We trust that the various speakers will ably address the elements of this year’s theme.

 As we commemorate this day, we should also pause as a sector, and reflect on the state of our development.
-Batswana in other parts of the country are awaiting arrival of commercial radio and even non-commercial radios.
-To this extent, as BOCRA we have embarked in a study to review the current status of Radio broadcasting, assessing the opportunities that exists for radio and the constraints that impede the growth of radio broadcasting.
-At the end of this study we would like to take deliberate but informed actions to grow this sector.
-I can confirm to you that very soon, within a month we will be coming to you for consultations with respect to our findings and the proposed way forward.
+Batswana in other parts of the country are awaiting arrival of commercial radio and even non-commercial radio.
+To this extent, as BOCRA we have embarked on a study to review the current status of radio broadcasting, assessing the opportunities that exist for radio and the constraints that impede the growth of radio broadcasting.
+At the end of this study, we would like to take informed and targeted actions to grow this sector.
+I can confirm to you that very soon, we will be coming to you for consultations with respect to our findings and the proposed way forward.

-Technology is advancing rapidly, making it more cheap and efficient to roll out radio services.
-Some of you would know that most of first world countries have launched Digital Audio broadcasting (DAB), which gives much more opportunity for broadcasting of many channels and other enhancements to the traditional radio broadcasting.
-We would like to encourage you to explore these technologies and find opportunities to expand.
-BOCRA is responsible for providing a conducive environment to grow the sector and we are indeed ready to listen to your request and see how they can be accommodated within the existing frameworks.
+Technology is advancing rapidly, making it cheaper and efficient to roll out radio services.
+Some of you would know that most first world countries have launched Digital Audio Broadcasting (DAB), which gives opportunities for broadcasting of many channels and other enhancements to the traditional radio broadcasting.
+We would like to encourage you to explore these technologies and leverage on the opportunities they offer to expand your service offering.
+As BOCRA we are indeed ready to listen to your requests and see how they can be accommodated within the existing frameworks in line with our mandate for providing a conducive environment for sector growth.